onlywei/gitlab-dynamic-pipelines/README.md

   },
 };

+// Define jobs in a separate object.
+This is a limitation of Typescript.
-// define all jobs in a separate object const jobs: Pipeline = {
+// There is no way to define a type that has both known and unknown keys. const jobs: Pipeline = {
   job1: {
     stage: 'test',